 The latter is an intensely contested issue in Boston, with residents fighting to claim their public street parking in a decades-old practice called “space saving.”

 Space saving is a tradition in Boston that follows after a snowstorm.
 A parking spot may be reserved for up to 48 hours by an owner of a vehicle after they have shoveled and swept the snow away from that space.
 Despite how straightforward this sounds, the city receives a steady stream of complaints in the wintertime on the subject of parking misconduct.

 Driving in Boston is as fun as watching an unskippable ad on Youtube.
 Both drag on forever and cause an excessive amount of rage.
 But what is worse than sitting in traffic?
 Finding parking in the city.

 There is a considerable lack of public parking spaces available in the city because of poor urban planning, and rapid population growth is only making it worse.
 Too many cars are competing for too few parking spots.
 And after a heavy snowfall or storm, the roads are left covered in a thick blanket of snow, resulting in an even scarcer number of parking spaces.

 Residents need to shovel out their car and clear the space for easy entry and exit.
-But it is a strenuous and time-consuming process to pull out a spade and face the cold for hours.
+But it is a strenuous and time-consuming process to face the cold and dig out enough space for a vehicle.
 So how do you ensure this neatly shoveled out piece of road remains yours?

 Introducing space saving, a tradition in Boston to reserve a cleared out public parking spot with a cone or marker to indicate temporary private ownership.